douglaslassance/airstorm/README.md

 ## Roadmap

-* Downlading schema automatically using pyppeteer.
-* Field validation where possible.
+-   Field validation where possible.
-* Auto-generated model lists.
-* Push changes.
+-   Push changes.
 Currently we are read-only.
-* Advance queries.
-Lot to think about here.
+-   Downlading schema automatically using pyppeteer.
+-   Pythonic formulas.